 The Flamingo Marina is a great basecamp for exploring the open ocean and mangrove canals.

-Here, you can rent canoes or kayaks to explore the coastline in search of more manatee, birds, and even dolphins!
+Here, you can rent canoes or kayaks to explore the coastline in search of more manatees, otters, alligators, birds, and even dolphins!

 Find a place to stay near the park